dlab-berkeley/programming-fundamentals/1-2_create.md

 #### Challenge 3

-Copy script.sh into `my_files/backup/`
+Create a directory `my_files/backup/` and copy script.sh into `my_files/backup/`

 #### Challenge 4

 The command `ls -t` returns a listing arranged by time of last edit.
-Open `script.sh` in a text editor and add the command `ls -t` as a line in the file.
+Open the `script.sh` in `my_files/backup/` in a text editor and add the command `ls -t` as a line in the file.
 Save and return to the shell prompt.

 When you feel you have met these challenges successfully, cd into `test/` and type